carpentries-incubator/lesson-gpu-programming/episodes/first_program.Rmd

 launch(stream, config, vector_add_gpu, a_gpu.data.ptr, b_gpu.data.ptr, c_gpu.data.ptr, size)
 ~~~

-With these changes we always have blocks composed of 1024 threads, but we adapt the number of blocks so that we always have enough to threads to compute all elements in the vector.
+With these changes we always have blocks composed of 1024 threads, but we adapt the number of blocks so that we always have enough threads to compute all elements in the vector.
 If we want to be able to easily modify the number of threads per block, we can even rewrite the code like the following:

 ~~~python